asoee/godot-turtle/README.md

 ## Technical details

-To handle the mismatch between the simple synchronous code that i want the users to write, and the asynchronous nature of the game engine with animations and visual feedback, the turtle code commands simply adds commands objects to a queue, that is then executed one by one afterwards
+To handle the mismatch between the simple synchronous code that i want the users to write, and the asynchronous nature of the game engine with animations and visual feedback, the turtle code commands runs in a separate thread, and is simply blocked while the animation of the drawing is processed.
-This means, that you cannot access the coordinates of the turtle directly, since while the user code is executing, the turtle simply have not moved yet.
-For simple programs, i doubt this is going to be an issue.
-Also... dont go overboard with recursion :)